D Line (Los Angeles Metro): History

 The Hollywood branch (MOS-2B) began service in 1999.
-Initially, both branches were designated as part of the Red Line, but in 2006 trains traveling between Union Station and Wilshire/Western were rebranded to the Purple Line for greater clarity.
+Initially, both branches were designated as part of the Red Line, but in 2006 trains traveling between Union Station and Wilshire/Western were rebranded to the Purple Line (changed to D Line in 2020) for greater clarity.

 Future expansion

 Extension to Westwood

 Metro is constructing a major extension of the D line to Mid-Wilshire, Beverly Hills, Century City, and Westwood.
-The new project is called the Purple Line Extension (formerly the Westside Subway Extension), and the first phase broke ground on November 7, 2014.
+The new project is called the D Line Extension (formerly the Westside Subway Extension), and the first phase broke ground on November 7, 2014.
 Metro released the Final Environmental Impact Report (FEIR) on March 19, 2012, and the first phase of the project (to Wilshire/La Cienega) was approved by Metro's Board of Directors on April 26, 2012.
-Notice to proceed was issued to Tutor Perini on April 26, 2017 for phase two from Wilshire/La Cienega Station to Century City/Constellation Station.
-Construction is now underway for all three phases of the extension, which is expected to open in segments between 2024 and 2027.
+Notice to proceed was issued to Tutor Perini on April 26, 2017 for phase two from Wilshire/La Cienega station to Century City station.

 In Beverly Hills, there was public opposition to the D Line Extension, led by school board president Lisa Korbatov.
 The opposition existed because of the subway tunnel's route beneath Beverly Hills High School, and Korbatov and Beverly Hills residents were concerned about student safety issues posed by such a tunnel.
-Korbatov gathered over 5,300 signed petitions to send to President Donald Trump, urging him and Transportation Secretary Elaine Chao to withhold federal funding from the project.
+Korbatov gathered around 5,300 signed petitions to send to President Donald Trump, urging him and Transportation Secretary Elaine Chao to withhold federal funding from the project.
 Metro ultimately won in court, but Korbatov and the school district sued in state and federal court over environmental concerns for the project.
+Tunneling eventually completed in Beverly Hills in early 2022 with no issues underneath the high school.

+Construction is now underway for all three phases of the extension, which is expected to open in segments between 2026 and 2027.